1. What is an IRA recharacterization?

 A recharacterization is when an IRA contribution is transferred from the current IRA to an IRA of a different type.

 - Roth IRA to Traditional IRA

 In some situations, recharacterizations may help you avoid making withdrawals from an IRA if you didn’t meet contribution eligibility requirements.

-- You can recharacterize Roth contributions to a Traditional IRA if you discover that you are above income limits to contribute to a Roth.
+- You can recharacterize Roth IRA contributions to a Traditional IRA if you discover that you are above income limits to contribute to a Roth IRA.

-- If you're not eligible to deduct your Traditional IRA contributions on your income taxes, you can recharacterize traditional contributions to a Roth IRA.
+- If you're not eligible to deduct your Traditional IRA contributions on your income taxes, you can recharacterize Traditional IRA contributions to a Roth IRA.

 Tax considerations and reporting

 You’ll receive a Form 1099-R that shows the withdrawal from the account that received the original contribution.
 You’ll also receive two Form 5498s - one for the account that received the original contribution and one for the account that the recharacterized funds were placed into.
 Because a 5498 may be generated after the tax filing deadline, this form will be sent to the IRS directly by our clearing firm